 As a rule of thumb, the police department probably will usually not be able to help you (except for extreme or urgent situations); call your local animal control service instead.
 If they believe your complaint has merit, then they may contact the owner of the offending animal with a warning.
 If the problem continues, the neighbor may receive a citation (similar to a traffic ticket, which the neighbor can simply pay or challenge in court).

 If repeated complaints to the appropriate local animal control authorities do not resolve the dispute, then you may want to consider filing a nuisance lawsuit in court.
 If the suit is successful, the court may order the owner of the animal to either remedy the situation (as dictated by the court) or face steep fines (or even jail time) for disobeying a court order.
 The court generally will intervene with an order only if it considers the problem both "substantial" and "continuous."

-If your neighbor's animals are creating a problem, it's always best to try to work it out directly with your neighbor; but that's not always effective.
-If you are considering filing a nuisance lawsuit, after exhausting all other options, you might want to consult a real estate lawyer in your area.
-Get a head-start on the process today with a free legal evaluation of your dispute.
+If your neighbor's animals are creating a problem, it's always best to try to work it out directly with your neighbor, but that's not always effective.
+If you're considering filing a nuisance lawsuit you might want to first consult with a real estate lawyer in your area.